This post may contain affiliate links.

 It is possible to add too much nitrogen to your soil.
 This can happen if you use too much fertilizer or allow animal manure to sit in one spot for too long without incorporating it into the soil.
-Nitrogen can also accummulate in the soil if you do not rotate your crops annually.
+Nitrogen can also accumulate in the soil if you do not rotate your crops annually.

 Too much nitrogen in the soil can cause problems such as:

--vegetables with large leaves but little fruit or root development (do not use nitrogen-heavy fertilizer with your tomatoes, for example, especially later in the season when you want plants to focus on fruit growth)
+- Vegetables with large leaves but little fruit or root development (do not use nitrogen-heavy fertilizer with your tomatoes, for example, especially later in the season when you want plants to focus on fruit growth)

 - runoff into waterways

-This will help bring levels back down over time, and is safer than trying to add chemicals to balance out the nitrogen.
+This will help bring levels back down over time and is safer than trying to add chemicals to balance out the nitrogen.
 You can also have your soil tested again to see if the levels have changed.

 - How to Improve Clay Soil in Your Garden